 That means to become a successful property investor you can't just go out and buy any property.
 It should be part of a long-term Strategic Property Plan.

 It should come as no surprise that getting a good team around you will be an important investment and not an expense and should allow you to build a property portfolio that will go a long way to replacing their income in the future.

-At the same time, you must learn that property investing is not a get rich quick scheme and to achieve your future financial goals you will have to slowly build a substantial asset base and not chase short-term cash flow like many beginning investors do.
+At the same time, you must learn that property investing is not a get-rich-quick scheme and to achieve your future financial goals you will have to slowly build a substantial asset base and not chase short-term cash flow as many beginning investors do.

 Here are a few other final tips so you’ll know exactly how to invest:

 - Formulate a plan: understand your end goals - what you want to achieve - and then make investment decisions accordingly.

 - Be cautious: You’ll find everyone is happy to give you advice.
 Rather than listening to well-meaning friends, it’s important to only listen to people who have achieved the financial independence you’re looking for and who’ve maintained it through a number of property cycles.

 - Understand the difference: between a salesperson and an advisor.
 Many salespeople are cloaked as advisors and while they suggest they’re representing you, in fact, they are representing the seller or a property developer.
 Only take advice from someone who is independent and unbiased rather than someone who is trying to sell you something.